yyDing1/SelfMix/README.md

 python evaluation.py demo_config/trec-bert_eval.json
 ```

-Details about parameters can be seen in Class `ModelArguments` and `DataEvalArguments` in `evaluation.py`.
+Details about parameters can be seen in dataclass `ModelArguments` and `DataEvalArguments` in `evaluation.py`.